-As well, in Keyera's Liquids Business Unit, its pipelines and storage, terminal and processing facilities are subject to competition from other pipelines and facilities, which competition is anticipated to continue to grow.
-With the increase in fractionation capacity in recent years, the competition to attract NGL volumes has grown increasingly aggressive, which has implications not only for Keyera's facilities, but also for the Marketing business.
-In 2017 Keyera was successful in competing for NGL supply volumes, but there is no guarantee that the strategies that were employed will continue to be successful.
+As well, in Keyera's Liquids Business Segment, its pipelines and storage, terminal and processing facilities are subject to competition from other pipelines and facilities, which competition is anticipated to continue to grow.
+The competition to attract NGL volumes is competitive, which has implications not only for Keyera's facilities, but also for the Marketing business.
+In recent years, Keyera was successful in competing for NGL supply volumes, but there is no guarantee that the strategies that were employed will continue to be successful.

 NGL and crude oil commodities that are marketed by Keyera compete with supplies from Canadian, U.S., and international sources.
 There is also competition from industries seeking to provide substitute products or alternative sources of fuel, gasoline blending products, diluents and feedstock.
-For example, in the iso-octane marketing business, alkylate is the main alternative competitive product.
-Alkylate is produced by reacting otherwise low-value by-products with isobutene to produce a relatively high octane gasoline component.
+For example, in the iso-octane marketing business, alkylate is a common alternative competitive product.
+Alkylate is typically produced by reacting isobutane with refinery olefins in the presence of an acid catalyst to produce a relatively high octane gasoline component.
 Most North American refineries have some alkylate production capabilities.
 Keyera also competes with local and international entities to secure NGL supply for its marketing and NGL facilities business.